MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/pairtool-examples.md

 ## /enum-protocols

 Discover what protocols are installed and supported on this version on Windows.
 Enumerating protocols can be useful to scope down endpoint discovery over specific protocols instead of all protocols.
 Aside from reducing many extra results, it can also be useful for performance.
 Discovery, particularly over wireless protocols, can be expensive in terms of power consumption and QoS, so should be avoided when not needed.
-Furthermore, protocols like Bluetooth and WiFiDirect sometimes share the same radio hardware, which degrades the QoS of discovery when running at the same time to the point where devices can’t be discovered reliably, so it's typically better to not use them both at the same time.
+Protocols like Bluetooth and WiFiDirect sometimes share the same radio hardware, which degrades the QoS of discovery when running at the same time.
+When QoS degrades, devices can't be discovered reliably.
+It's typically better not to use them both at the same time.

 ```cmd
 pairtool /enum-protocols